MikeJMcGuire/HASSAddons/README.md

 By default, the add-on will poll the Que API system every 30 seconds for updates.
 This can be set to between 10 and 300 seconds inclusive.

 ### QueSerial: string
 If you have multiple Que units on your account, you can add this optional configuration to specify the serial number you want the add-on to use.
-The serial numbers are case sensitive and appear to be lower case.
-The Que wall unit will incorrectly report the serial number with upper case.
-You can also find the discovered serial numbers in the log for the add-on when the add-on is starting.
+You can find the discovered serial numbers in the log for the add-on when the add-on is starting.